Foods Processed with Ultra-Smart Methods

 bologna.
 If you are rich, you can afford the best cuts of meat.
 If you are

-scientifically designed not to spoil quickly.
+my diet are scientifically designed not to spoil quickly.
+I eat almost 100% and

 Sodium nitrite is an antioxidant that prevents oxidation and